tabbiho/kopiRAcoon-frontend/README.md

 250522 0150: Added navbar
 250522 1815: Split CoffeeName.jsx as a HOC to intepret JSON of ingredients into Kopi Name 260522 1000: Added map feature
+260522 1700: Modified various componenents as a single json.
+Added favorites display